EddieTheEd/Obsidian-Vault/002_Notes/Chemistry Test 2 Objectives.md

 11. Distinguish between pure substances (elements and compounds), homogenous mixtures and heterogeneous mixtures.
 12. Explain the relationship between the identity and relative amounts of substances in a solution, and its properties.
 13. Explain how differences in physical properties of substances in a mixture can be used to separate them.
-14. Describe a range of separating techniques, and explain whcih physical property is utilised in the method of separation, including: filtration, decanting, use of separating funnel, recrystallization, distillation and fractional distilation. [[Review Note 1]]
+14. Describe a range of separating techniques, and explain which physical property is utilised in the method of separation, including: filtration, decanting, use of separating funnel, recrystallization, distillation and fractional distilation. [[Review Note 1]]
 15. **Use knowledge of separating techniques to devise methods to separate mixtures of substances**
 16.  *Conduct experimental separation techniques safely, competently and methodically.*